 How long to receive short-term loans from online lenders

 Online lenders tend to specialize in short-term loans, which is an advantage.
 They advertise their approval and funding timelines and have a streamlined online application process that can analyze your documents and approve your loan in minutes.
 The main disadvantage is these lenders may charge higher interest rates and loan fees than a traditional bank loan.

 Compare online lenders

 If you’re looking for fast short-term business loans that can provide funds quickly, here’s a look at five top lenders.

-Eligibility requirements are more relaxed compared to bank loans: You only need a credit score of 625, $100,000 in annual revenue and one year in business to qualify.
+Eligibility requirements are more relaxed than most bank loans: You only need a credit score of 625, $100,000 in annual revenue and one year in business to qualify.

-Credibly charges a factor rate instead of an interest rate, and the factor rate is 1.11 or higher.
+Credibly charges a factor rate of 1.11 or higher instead of an interest rate.
 That means you’ll pay 111 percent of your borrowed funds and the initial balance.

 National Funding has small business loans for between $5,000 to $400,000.
-The short-term loan can be funded as quickly as within 24 hours and terms are between four and 24 months.
+You could receive short-term loan funds as quickly as within 24 hours, and terms are between four and 24 months.

-In addition to short-term business loans, National Funding offers working capital loans and equipment loans.
+In addition to short-term business loans, National Funding offers working capital and equipment loans.